eathren/NolanPortfolio/content/blog/TDD - Test Driven Development/index.md

 ---

-### Test Driven Development?

-TDD is not a new idea.
-However, right now in the age of agile, 1 and 2 week sprints, it is an idea that doesn't seem like it gets to be used much.
+### TDD is not a new idea.

+Credited to have been invented by Kent Beck back in the 1950's, test-driven development is the idea of making a test before you write the code related to the task at hand.
+However, right now in the age of agile teams, two week sprints, and quite frankly whip-lash as developers bounce between projects, it is an idea that doesn't seem like it gets to see the light of day very often.

+#### It doesn't help that in the frontend, creating tests feels really... futile.

+When I get the chance to do do some back-end code, TDD is just delightful.
+It allows decomposition, compartimentalization, and assurance that when something should work, it is immediately obvious whether it does or not.

+However, most of my work takes place in the frontend.
+When one thing I've learned is that honestly, the user interface doesn't last that long.
+And if it doesn't last as long, and a slew of new features need to be up by friday (or Saturday... or maybe Monday.
+Who am I kidding.
+Probably Monday.), there just isn't time to write snapshot tests, especially before I write the visual component or state itself.

-Most software design I've encountered (in my own little realm) seems to follow the agile theories.
+Most software design I've encountered (in my own little realm) seems to follow the agile practices.
 A rapid environment, at it's premise centered around keeping the customer in contact with the a fast, working product that goes through continuous integrations until it reaches a polished final piece (ideally).

 TDD, by comparison, works by taking a very small piece of the project, and then generally writing the test for whatever you hope to build.
 After the test is built, the feature is then built.